Braided cofree Hopf algebras and quantum multi-brace algebras: Quantum multi-brace algebras

 But this $\ast$ is not an associative product on $T^c(V)$ in general.
-Now we will generalize the notion of YB algebras by giving some compatibility conditions between $M_{pq}$'s and the braiding, and prove that under these conditions the new object makes $\ast$ to be associative automatically and $T^c(V)$ becomes a YB algebra with $\ast$.
+Now we will generalize the notion of braided algebras by giving some compatibility conditions between $M_{pq}$'s and the braiding, and prove that under these conditions the new object makes $\ast$ to be associative automatically and $T^c(V)$ becomes a braided algebra with $\ast$.